cardano-foundation/CIPs/CIP-0118/README-implicit.md

 CIP features implemented
 are similar to that which existed prior to its implementation.
-Transaction cancellation (see [Cancellation](#cancellation)) plays an important role in preventing insertion of old (but previously unfulfilled) transactions making requests at unfavourable prices.
+Transaction cancellation (see [Cancellation](#cancellation)) plays an important role in preventing insertion of old (but previously not included) transactions making requests at unfavourable prices.

 As before,